 As life changes, your estate planning documents should change with it.
-Perhaps you recently purchased a home in Irvine.
+Perhaps you recently purchased a home.
 You may decide that you want to hold the home in your living trust.
 Your trust may need to be modified to give specific directions as to how the house should be handled upon your passing.
 After modifying your trust, you may be wondering whether your will needs to be modified as well.
 In some cases, the answer is yes you need to create a new will, while in others, a new will may be unnecessary.

 Ask Yourself These Questions

 The answer as to whether your old will needs updating when you modify your trust depends on many factors.
 Consider asking yourself the following questions to help you decide if you need to create a new will or update the old one:

 - Do you still want the same people or group of people to receive your assets when you pass?